va1da5/docker-gnuradio-pluto/README.md

 ./run-over-network.sh
 ```

-When attached to host computer ADALM-PLUTO disguises itself as a network interface.
-The default IP address of the SDR is 192.168.2.1.
+When attached to a host computer ADALM-PLUTO disguises itself as a network interface.
+The default IP address of the PlutoSDR is 192.168.2.1.
 This is later used in GNU Radio when defining the device URI `ip:192.168.2.1`.

 ```bash
 # Start container with USB support
 ./run-over-usb.sh
 ```

-Another way to connect to the PLUTO is over USB.
+Another way to connect to the PlutoSDR is over USB.
 This option has a bit better data throughput ([Performance Metrics](https://wiki.analog.com/university/tools/pluto/devs/performance)).
-The USB identification changes each time when the PLUTO is attached to host machine.
-To find the ID you need to attach to the container and execute the following command.
-Moreover, in order to access PlutoSDR over USB root privileges are required (`--user root`)
+The USB ID changes each time when the PlutoSDR is attached to a host machine.
+In order to find the ID you need to attach to the container and execute the following command.
+Moreover, root privileges are required (`--user root`) when accessing PlutoSDR over USB.

 ```bash
 > docker exec -it gnuradio bash